Skip to content

 5. Blend in with your environment

 The majority of animals have sharp vision and a highly developed sense of hearing and smell.
 Therefore, they can easily detect the presence of a human via our shape, movements, odor, and color.
 These heightened senses are an important way for wildlife to determine whether something is a threat.
-Hence, wearing camouflage is a helpful way to reduce visual distractions and stressors on the animal.
+Therefore, wearing camouflage is a helpful way to reduce visual distractions and stressors on the animal.

-6. Use professional help to photograph wildlife ethically
+6. Use professional help

 7. Avoid all forms of baiting and luring